storybook-community/storybook-source-link/README.md

 <h2 id="usage">Usage</h2>

 Define a `sourceLink` parameter, or a `sourceLinkPrefix` parameter, both globally, at the component level, and/or at the story level.
 See the [rules of parameter inheritance](https://storybook.js.org/docs/react/writing-stories/parameters#rules-of-parameter-inheritance).
-This allows you control how the link is generated for each story.
+This allows you to control how the link is generated for each story.

 Here's the relevant code which governs how the link gets generated:
 ```ts